 By Sahar Adatia and Jimmy Singh.

-The next time you duck out for a quick mercy dash to the shops, you may want to think twice about grabbing just your car keys and some cash before stepping into your vehicle.
+The next time you duck out for a quick mercy dash to the shops, you may want to think twice about grabbing just your car keys and some cash before stepping into your vehicle, at least that’s what our criminal lawyers Parramatta branch will strongly advise you do.

 It turns out that if you get pulled over by the police and you fail to produce your driver licence upon request while on the road, you’re actually breaking the law and could even be hit with an on-the-spot fine.